ericoporto/ags-manual-wiki/AudioClip.md

 position, see the [AudioChannel.Seek](AudioChannel#seek) help page.

-Otherwise, this command behaves identially to [AudioClip.Play](AudioClip#play).
+Otherwise, this command behaves identically to [AudioClip.Play](AudioClip#play).
 Please see that help page for more information.